Chelsea - Southampton: How to watch, start time, prediction, odds

 Team news: Chelsea-Southampton (INJURY REPORT)

-Chelsea has Christian Pulisic back at full health and Hakim Ziyech played 31 minutes for Morocco and could make his Blues debut on Saturday.
-Ben Chilwell (foot) and Edouard Mendy (thigh) are question marks after problems on international duty while Billy Gilmour remains out.
+Chelsea has Christian Pulisic back at full health as he starts, while Hakim Ziyech is on the bench.
+Ben Chilwell starts, while Edouard Mendy and Thiago Silva are missing in defense due to injury and a late return from international duty respectively.

-Saints are without defender Mohamed Salisu (long-term recovery) and Stuart Armstrong (COVID-19 quarantine).
+Saints are without defender Mohamed Salisu (long-term recovery) and Stuart Armstrong (COVID-19 quarantine), while Moussa Djenepo is also out so Theo Walcott comes in for his second Southampton debut after rejoining his former club on transfer deadline day.

 What they’re saying before Chelsea-Southampton